 Sometimes, a micro-influencer whose niche really suits your company doesn’t necessarily post the kind of content that will appeal best to potential customers.
 This is where a sort of performative analysis will come in handy.

-By evaluating what kinds of posts earn more engagement, you’ll be able to gage what kind of niche content from a niche micro-influencer will drive the best results.
+By evaluating what kinds of posts earn more engagement, you’ll be able to gauge what kind of niche content from a niche micro-influencer will drive the best results.
 In your evaluation, you may find that selfies and lifestyle shots perform better than standard product shots.
 This is something you can take into consideration when deciding who to partner with, as well as when you assign tasks to your influencers.

 It will help guide them and set a precedent from the start of what your expectations for the partnership are and what kind of content you’d like to see in terms of quality.